mtanghu/DNI-RNN/README.md

 ## Contributing
 Contributing is welcome!
 I'd love to turn this into THE package for Decoupled Neural Interfaces.

 Given that this package already implements improvements over the original paper, there's no reason to only implement ideas in the paper.
-The paper mentions that synthetic gradients in RNNs is analgous to temporal credit in Reinforcement Learning so I wonder if this package could be used in that direction.

 If you'd like to contribute make sure to install with the -e flag so that edits will be loaded